Optopritam/profileCard/README.md

 That's it!
 These steps need to be performed to create your Next.js app and the necessary files are provided.
 You can now start working on your app and make changes as required.

-## Project Description

-This project focuses on creating profile card sections for various anime characters.
-The profile cards showcase information about each character from anime, allowing viewers to explore different anime members and their details.

 ## Deployment

 The project has been deployed on Vercel.
 You can access the profile card collection using the following link: [Anime Profile Cards](https://profile-card-five-liard.vercel.app/)